 - Is Armstrong State University authorized to offer online programs across the United States?

 Armstrong is authorized to offer online programs in many states.
 Authorization is currently pending in additional states as Armstrong continues to research and respond to the requirements for each state.
-For information regarding state authorization, please contact Marsha Miller in the Office of Online & Blended Learning by email at Marsha.Miller@armstrong.edu or 912.344.3354.
+For information regarding state authorization, please contact Marsha Miller in the Center for Teaching & Learning by email at Marsha.Miller@armstrong.edu or 912.344.3354.

 - Is the quality of an online and blended program the same as an on-campus program?